Roxicaro/PYpeline/README.md

 # PYpeline
-**A lightweight and modular NGS pipeline from FASTQ → BAM → VCF**, designed for small projects and rapid iteration.
+**A lightweight and modular NGS pipeline from FASTQ → BAM → VCF**, designed for small projects and rapid iteration.\
+Available in both `Snakemake` and `Nextflow`.

 This pipeline automates the essential steps of variant analysis, including:
 - Trimming (TrimGalore)